kairoaraujo/PyStorage/README.rst

 Using
 =====

+* EMC.VMAX_

+* IBM.DS8K_

+.. _EMC.VMAX:

 EMC.VMAX
 --------

-It's works with Storage Disk EMC VMAX.
+Class EMC.VMAX() works with EMC VMAX Storage 1 and 2.

+Is necessary a SYMCLI installed and working well with your environment.
+For more information consult the EMC documentation.

 * Importing and initializing